fenilgmehta/CS765-Simulate-P2P-CryptoCurrency-Network/README.md

 - `Simple Cache` is implemented to optimize block validation and creation
 - It is assumed that no one will create time pass transactions where sender and receiver are the same

-- Clarifications regarding Assignment 2
+- Clarifications specific to Assignment 2
-  - The attackers is a single node/peer
+  - The attacker is a single node
+  - In case of more than one attacker nodes, they all will perform attack individually.
+They do *NOT* coordinate with each other and are unaware of the existence of other attackers
+  - Each attacker assumes that all other people are honest (this assumption is not used by the attacker in any part of the attacking logic)
+  - The attacker does not forward blocks generated/mined by other nodes

 ### Execution Steps and Images